Department of Veterans Affairs

 Ability to communicate effectively with people from a variety of backgrounds.

-Ability to review various documents and messages to determine the proper routing within the organization.
+Ability to review various documents and messages determining the proper routing within the organization.

-PHYSICAL REQUIREMENTS: No unusual physical requirements are present.
-The work is primarily sedentary, although some slight physical effort may be required.
-However, this position requires long periods of standing while sorting mail, as well as, a great deal of walking to deliver the mail throughout the facility.
+Work is performed in a normal office environment.
+No unusual physical requirements are present.
+The work is primarily sedentary.
+Some slight physical effort may be required.
+This position may require long periods of standing while sorting mail, as well as a great deal of walking to deliver the mail throughout the facility.